Schedule a Consultation

 How does confidentiality work at Intimata?

-My clinical notes are encrypted and stored digitally.
-Nobody else has access to these notes.
+Clinical Notes: These are encrypted and stored digitally.
+No one else has access to them.

-Why is it important for me, a client, to know this?
+Why is it important for you, the client, to know this?

 Intimata Newsletter